Rajpratik71/Mininet-wiki/Automatic-mininet-network-creation-based-on-a-real-network.md

-**Expected Code:** Example code, documentation, and tutorials for automatically discovering and recreating a hardware topology in Mininet.
+**Expected results:** Example code, documentation, and tutorials for automatically discovering and recreating a hardware topology in Mininet.

+lijljdfklsdjf
+***